silentstranger5/graphics/readme.md

 # SDL Graphics Library

-This library aims to provide additional functionality for the (SDL library)[https://libsdl.org].
+This library aims to provide additional functionality for the [SDL library](https://libsdl.org).

 ## About